Full Metal Jacket: In popular culture

+A portion of Gunnery Sergeant Hartman's speech to the Parris Island recruits, and portions of the recruits' recitation of the Rifleman's Creed, are sampled in the Combichrist song "This Is My Rifle" from the album Everybody Hates You.

 The line "Me so horny.
 Me love you long time," which is uttered by the Da Nang street prostitute to Joker, became a catchphrase in popular culture and was sampled by rap artists 2 Live Crew in their 1989 hit "Me So Horny" and by Sir Mix-A-Lot in "Baby Got Back" (1992).
-Stand-up comic Margaret Cho used a similar quote in her solo show Notorious C.H.O. when describing how she felt as a child that her goal of one day working as a professional actress would be limited due to the lack of representation of Asian performers in popular culture, suggesting she considered she might someday play a sex worker in a film.
+Many Asian American women have experienced instances of people quoting the line at them, which is often viewed as offensive.